 This sensor is warranted against defects in materials and workmanship for one year from the date of purchase.
 The warranty is void if the manufacturer finds the sensor was abused or neglected beyond the normal wear and tear of deployment.

-6.2 Service and support
+6.2 Service

-The manufacturer recommends that sensors be sent back to the factory annually to be cleaned, calibrated, and for standard maintenance.

-Refer to the website for FAQs and technical notes, or contact the manufacturer for support at:
+The manufacturer recommends that sensors be sent back to the manufacturer annually to be cleaned, calibrated, and for standard maintenance.
+Refer to the website for FAQs and technical notes, and service and support contact information.